RobertDarc/Heartbeatconnector/README.md

 # Heartbeatconnector
 Pin layout heartbeatsensor.
-Used in de MRI labs.
+Used in the MRI labs.